IN THIS SECTION

 Andy’s Outstanding Writing Awards include the 2015 Grawemeyer Award in Education for Professional Capital (with Michael Fullan) in relation to an idea that has potential to change the world, as well as awards from the American Association of Colleges for Teacher Education, the American Educational Research Association, the American Libraries Association and the International Leadership Association.

-Andy is Editor-in-Chief of the Journal of Professional Capital and Community and was the founding Editor-in-Chief of the Journal of Educational Change.
+Andy was founding Editor-in-Chief of and is now Commissioning Editor for the Journal of Professional Capital and Community and was also the founding Editor-in-Chief of the Journal of Educational Change.
 He has authored or edited more than 30 books.
-His most recent book is Collaborative Professionalism: when teaching together means learning for all (with Michael O’Connor-2018).
+His most recent books are Moving: a memoir of education and social mobility (2020) and Collaborative Professionalism: when teaching together means learning for all (with Michael O’Connor-2018).
 Andy’s current research is on Leading from the Middle to create greater equity, inclusion and wellbeing as well as broader excellence for all students.

 Andy is a researcher, writer, speaker, consultant and policy adviser.
 He has addressed international organizations such as the World Bank, OECD (the Organization for Economic Co-operation and Development), UNESCO, the Soros Foundation, the WISE Foundation, the European Union, the International Baccalaureate, the International Congress of Principals, the European School Heads Association, Education International, the Universities of Latin America, and the International Congress for School Effectiveness and Improvement.
 Andy has delivered invited addresses and provided staff development in 47 US states, 50 countries and all Australian states and Canadian provinces.

 Andy's wife, Pauline, is a former school administrator.
-Their children, Stuart and Lucy, work in the fields of law and environmental policy respectively.
+Their son, Stuart, is an associate professor in law in Hong Kong, and their daughter, Lucy, is a Chief of Staff in the Canadian Federal Government.
 Outside of his work, Andy is a keen long distance hiker, a passionate supporter of Burnley Football Club and always up for a game of pool.

 “Doing something different to try and make a difference together is what deeper collaborative professionalism is all about.”